Does your sliding screen door need new wheels?

 Sliding patio screen doors don’t actually slide.
 They roll on little plastic wheels.
 And when those wheels wear out or break, the door doesn’t slide or roll—it drags.

 But putting an end to the drag is no drag at all.
 Replacing wheels is easy and takes less than an hour.
-First make sure the track for the wheels is clean.
+First, make sure the track for the wheels is clean.
 Then try adjusting the wheels (Photo 5).
-If the door still drags, or it’s obvious a wheel is broken, it’s time to replace the wheels.
+If the door still drags, or it’s obvious a wheel is broken, it’s time to replace the wheels and do a patio screen door replacement.

-Or Maybe It’s Time to Just Get a New Door
+Or Maybe It’s Time to Just Get a Patio Screen Door Replacement

-If your sliding door has multiple injuries—worn wheels, bent frame, torn screen—you may be better off replacing it.
-You can find replacement doors at home centers.
+If your sliding door has multiple injuries—worn wheels, bent frame, torn screen—you may be better off finding a sliding patio screen door replacement.
+You can find a patio screen door replacement at home centers.

 Replacing the wheels and other tuneup tips